geopm/geopm/docs/source/geopmsession.1.rst

     Gather reports over MPI and write to a single file.
 Append hostname to trace output file if specified (trace output to stdout not permitted).
 Requires mpi4py module.

+-f, --report-format  .. _reporformat REPORT_FORMAT option:

+    Generate reports in the specified format, either "csv" or "yaml".
+    Default: "yaml".

+-s, --report-samples  .. _reportsamples REPORT_SAMPLES option:

+    Create reports each time the specified number of periods have elapsed.
+When in YAML format, the reports are YAML documents separated with the document separator string: ``"---"``.
+When in CSV format, each report is one line of the CSV output.

 Examples
 --------